-If you have autistic kids you probably know the location of every McDonalds within a twenty mile radius of your house.
+If you have kids who are selective eaters there's a good chance you know the location of every McDonalds within a twenty mile radius of your house.

 Maybe you’re an expert at making a meal out of only white foods or your pantry is stocked high with a particular type of cracker.
 You’re tired of throwing away uneaten meals, and if you see one more article about how many serves of vegetables your kids need in a day you’re going to scream.

-Note that I didn’t say they can be picky, fussy or finicky.
-These words imply that there are options, and lead to all kinds of dangerous and useless advice like ‘hungry children will never starve themselves’ and ‘if you give kids a new food seventeen times eventually they’ll try it’.
+Note that I didn’t say that these kids are picky, fussy or finicky.
+These words imply that eating this way is a choice, and lead to all kinds of dangerous and useless advice like ‘hungry children will never starve themselves’ and ‘if you give kids a new food seventeen times eventually they’ll try it’.
 No. Make no mistake about it, selective and restrictive eaters are not just being fussy.

 They are trying to survive.